microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/arc_automanage_custom_profiles/_index.md

 ## Clean up environment

 Complete the following steps to clean up your environment.
-To disable Azure Automanage you will use the Azure portal, go to the Automanage page that lists all of your auto-managed VMs.
+To disable Azure Automanage you will use the Azure portal.
+Go to the Automanage page that lists all of your auto-managed VMs.
 Select the checkbox next to the Azure Arc-enabled Server you want to disable from Automanage, then click on the _Disable_ button.

   ![Disable Azure Automanage](./10.png)